jpmcWorkers/jpmcWorkers.github.io/docs/enlist.md

 * [JWA Announcements](https://signal.group/#CjQKIA9LUxuzRjiImriCzuLFQ2gtLQ7F5Zzut_11RrYqlZYcEhBfREi9xBUBjAzFlS7gZ7ZM): Low-volume administrative posts and updates.
 * Organizing Group Chat: *By invitation.* Union Business happens here.
 No Managers Allowed.
 Representatives from both UE and CWA/CBB are present.
 * There are other chats for locations and specific topics.
 Ask when you get in, or topics may be redirected there.

+As we grow, concerns for trust and safety grow with us.
+Therefore, to gain access to the main organizing group, someone already in the group will have to invite you and tell an admin how they know you.

 See also [how to do group-calls in Signal](https://support.signal.org/hc/en-us/articles/360052977792-Group-Calling-Voice-or-Video).